• Skip to primary navigation

 shredded rotisserie chicken

 I use the entire chicken and just shred it all up.
-The Costco rotisserie chickens are bigger than grocery store rotisserie chickens, so you may not want to use the entire Costco chicken or just use a bigger casserole dish if you want to cook for a crowd and have extra leftovers.
+The Costco rotisserie chickens are much bigger than grocery store rotisserie chickens, so you may not want to use the entire Costco chicken or just use a bigger casserole dish if you want to cook for a crowd and have extra leftovers.

 overhead view of all the ingredients for your gluten-free chicken pot pie recipe